ron2015schmitt/Mathematiques-old/doc/about/part-two.src.md

 The code uses a form of C++ [template metaprogramming](https://en.wikipedia.org/wiki/Template_metaprogramming) called [expression templating](https://en.wikipedia.org/wiki/Expression_templates), the library provides computational efficiency on par with C/Fortran.

-*Expression templating* produces complex code in the library itself, but the *user code* is simple, clean, and extremely efficient.
+1. *Expression templating* produces complex code in the library itself, but the *user code* is simple, clean, and extremely efficient.
+2. _Avoid_ use of viretual functions completely to minimize size of instance in memory and run-time cost

 References
 1. Andrei Alexandrescu, __Modern C++ Design: Generic Programming and Design Patterns Applied__, 2001.